iniquitybbs/iniquity/README.md

 ## Key Features
 1. Cross-platform.
 Runs anywhere Ruby runs.
 2. Iniquity has been re-imagined as modular system.
-    - Create your BBS using Iniquity's 'ipm' packages.
+    - Create and extend your BBS using Iniquity's packaging system.
-    - Install/customize/remove ipm packages easily.
+    - Install/customize/remove packages easily.

 ## Getting Started
 This software is highly experimental.
 Right now only the telnet service really works.